Schedule K-1 Tax Form: What To Know As a Passive Investor

 If you’re in a business partnership, this form must be submitted to the IRS.
 It provides information on the previous financial year’s profit, losses, and sharing.

-I have to admit; when I received my first Schedule K-1 form years ago, I found it quite confusing.
+I have to admit that I found it quite confusing when I received my first Schedule K-1 form years ago.
 Several of our new Passive Investor Circle members have expressed similar feelings.

 In this article, we’ll clear up the confusion and guide you through everything you need to know about the IRS Schedule K-1 tax form regarding your annual tax return.

-*I’m not a tax advisor so do not take this as tax advice.
+*I’m not a tax advisor, so do not take this as tax advice.
 This is for educational purposes only.
-Please contact your tax professional or tax preparer for your personal situation.
+Please contact your tax professional or tax preparer for your situation.

 These types of entities are commonly used to avoid double taxation.
 Let me explain.

 The IRS taxes individuals on their earnings (income tax) and businesses on their revenue (corporate tax).
-If business entities are structured as pass-through entities, they can avoid paying corporate tax.
+Business entities can avoid paying corporate tax if they are structured as pass-through entities.
 Why?
-These entities’ income is only treated as income from the investors, owners, or stockholders.
+These entities’ income is only from the investors, owners, or stockholders.
 In essence, earnings pass or “flow-through” to each individual along with the tax liability.

 They pay taxes on business income as if it were personal income at their usual income rate.
-Also, the owners can deduct the company’s losses from their personal income.
+The owners can also deduct the company’s losses from their personal income.

 Although pass-through entities are subject to the same tax laws as C corporations regarding inventory, accounting, depreciation, and other factors influencing profit measurement, they are taxed only once.